Civil procedure in England and Wales: Starting a claim

-The defendant must, if not admitting the claim, file a defence which has substance.
+The defendant must, if not admitting the claim, file a defence which substantively answers the claim.
 It is not enough to simply deny the claim.
-A defence that simply denies is likely to be struck out by the court.
+A defence that offers little more than a bare denial is likely to be struck out by the court.

-At any point before or during proceedings, either party may make a part 36 offer to settle the claim for damages.
+At any point before or during proceedings, either party may make either a Part 36 offer or a Calderbank offer to settle the claim for damages.

+Service

+Once a claim form has been issued, it must be served on the defendant(s).
+The most common method of service is for the court to send the claim by first-class post, but claims can also be served personally, by leaving the documents at a known address, through Document Exchange, and through electronic means including email and fax.
+Defendants outside the United Kingdom are afforded a longer period to respond.

 Allocation of cases

 After the defence has been filed, the court sends to all parties a directions questionnaire.
 This helps the judge decide the track to which the case should be allocated.

 If a party is dissatisfied with the allocation decision an application can be made to court for the claim to be re-allocated.

 Small Claims procedure

 Cases are heard by a District Judge who will normally use an interventionist approach.
 This is an approach that allows the court to try to intervene in helping the parties to agree with one another in sorting out the case.
 Cases are dealt with in a relatively informal way and are now heard in open court (prior to the 1999 reforms small claim cases were heard in private).
 The use of solicitors is discouraged because the costs of legal representation cannot be recovered from the losing side.
 There may be a paper adjudication if the judge thinks it appropriate and the parties agree.
 This approach will often be used where the legal issues and evidence is clear cut, and the parties bring documents they wish to use.
 In such cases the court will decide the case 'on the papers' without requiring oral evidence or legal argument.